-Located on the second floor of the Stauffer Science Building, the Environmental Science Laboratory was created in 2012 and it now offers a functional space for our undergraduate students and our faculty to conduct their research.
-The laboratory is equipped with instruments that are ideal for research in Earth Science disciplines and it includes a Precision incubator, a muffla furnace, scales and microbalances, a fume hood, a pH meter, a plate shaker, a -80 degree F freezer, a LECO CN 628 analyzer and soon an Agilent Gas Chromatograph for CO2 gas analysis.
+Located on the first floor of the Science & Learning Center, the Environmental Science Laboratory was created offers a functional space for our undergraduate students and our faculty to conduct their research.
+The laboratory is equipped with instruments that are ideal for research in Earth Science disciplines and it includes a Precision incubator, a muffle furnace, scales and microbalances, a fume hood, a pH meter, a plate shaker, a -80 degree F freezer, a LECO CN 628 analyzer and soon an Agilent Gas Chromatograph for CO2 gas analysis.
 Other equipment includes a Licor LI-6400XTR Portable Photosynthesis and Fluorescence System, and for gas sampling an American Ecotech EC-9810A Ozone Analyzer and an American Ecotech EC-9841A NOx Analyzer.
 The laboratory is also used as teaching space for the Environmental Science department.

 SUrF is where ideas, action, and community meet to rethink the landscapes we inhabit.
 The 1/8 acre micro-farm – composed of raised beds and fruit trees in the “front yard” of Wanberg Residence Hall (aka “Greenberg) - is grounded in an emphasis on rehabilitating the soil, with the side benefit that students get to grow and eat great food.